Marvel's Stan Lee dies: Remembering the godfather of geeks and my former boss

 There are some entertainment legends we all like to think of as immortal gods, and superhero creator Lee was one of them.

-Lee's daughter, J.C., told TMZ of his passing, "My father loved all of his fans.
-He was the greatest, most decent man."
+His daughter, J.C., told TMZ of his passing.
+"My father loved all of his fans.
+He was the greatest, most decent man," she said.
+Kirk Schenck, an attorney for Lee's daughter, also confirmed his death to the Associated Press.

-Lee had recently suffered multiple illnesses, including a bout of pneumonia earlier this year, which he revealed during during a press conference in February, when he said poor health had caused him to cancel several appearances.
+Lee had recently suffered multiple illnesses, including a bout of pneumonia earlier this year, which he revealed during during a press conference in February.
+He said poor health had caused him to cancel several appearances.

 "I want you all to know I'm thinking of you, of course I always think of the fans, and I hope you're all doing well, and I miss you all," Lee said at the time.